valters-tomsons/arcadia/README.md

 # Arcadia

-Arcadia is an experimental emulator for [the sunsetted EA Plasma](http://web.archive.org/web/20240506160521/https://www.ea.com/games/battlefield/legacy-sunset) game backend services.
-Primarily targeting Frostbite games on PS3.
+Arcadia is a server emulator for [the sunsetted EA Plasma](http://web.archive.org/web/20240506160521/https://www.ea.com/games/battlefield/legacy-sunset) game backend services. *Primarily* targeting games for Playstation 3.
-It's currently in early development and currently only supports player-hosted co-op Onslaught DLC in Bad Company 2.

-Not affiliated with EA or DICE.
+Not affiliated, associated, authorized, endorsed by, or in any way officially connected with Electronic Arts Inc. or any of its subsidiaries or affiliates.
+The use of any trademarks, logos, or brand names is for identification purposes only and does not imply endorsement or affiliation.

 ## Community